zurgeg/linux_rocksmith/README.md

+# What is this branch?

+This is inspired by https://hacks.guide/ with the purpose of achieving better readability while having to maintain less files, as well as making the complex .md generation obsolete.

+I will still have to attach a table of contents to allow for quicker navigation.

+There might be a reason why I did it the way it is though.
+I will find out.

+---

 # Rocksmith 2014 on Linux

 These are a few Guides to get [Rocksmith 2014](https://store.steampowered.com/app/221680/Rocksmith_2014_Edition__Remastered/) running on Linux.
 In case you haven't tried gaming on Linux yet, other than not working, it won't get harder than this by far for other games.